haitongxu/haitongxu.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Attend the 18th International Collegiate Snow Sculpture Contest :sparkles: :smile: :snowman:
+I will I will be leading a team of two master's students on behalf of IST to participate in the 18th International Collegiate Snow Sculpture Contest :sparkles: :smile: :snowman: